wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-hadoop-use-mapreduce-powershell.md

 > [AZURE.NOTE] This example will store the downloaded files to the  **example/data/WordCountOutput** folder in the directory that you run the script from.

-The output of the MapReduce job is stored in files with the name *part-r-#####*.
-Open the **example/data/WordCountOutput/part-r-00000** file in a text editor to see the words and counts produced by the job.
+Open the **output.txt** file in a text editor to see the words and counts produced by the job.

 > [AZURE.NOTE] The output files of a MapReduce job are immutable.
 So if you rerun this sample, you need to change the name of the output file.